 Mackerel can be cooked whole, but make sure it's cleaned thoroughly and scaled by your fishmonger.
 To avoid bones, cook as fillets by removing two pieces from either side of the spine using a sharp, pointed filleting knife.

-Take a look at our how to fillet a mackerel video.
+Watch our video on how to fillet a mackerel:

 The flesh of a mackerel deteriorates quickly, so it should be eaten within 24 hours of being caught.
 However, it is a good fish for curing, smoking and salting, which dramatically prolongs its shelf life.